Vertigo Comics: Cover artists

-Inarguably the name most associated with Vertigo's cover output is the artist who provided all of the covers to the Vertigo's highest profile series (The Sandman series (1989–96)): Dave McKean.
-The first 46 of these covers were created for the DC imprint, but McKean's work also includes a number of Sandman-spin-off issues, miniseries and galleries.
+Dave McKean is the artist who provided all of the covers to the Vertigo's highest profile series The Sandman (1989–96).
+The first 46 of these covers were created for the DC imprint, but McKean's work also includes a number of Sandman spin-off issues, miniseries and galleries.
 These include the two Death miniseries and all 60 issues of The Dreaming (1996–2001).
-He provided the first 24 DC published covers to Hellblazer, and all 22 covers to the 1993-5 Black Orchid Vertigo series (which spun off from his (and Gaiman's) 1988 DC miniseries).
-He produced the first cover for Sandman Mystery Theatre and his work was featured in a 1997 artbook incorporating his Sandman covers, "Dust Covers: The Collected Sandman Covers, 1989–1997."
+He provided the first 24 DC published covers to Hellblazer, and all 22 covers to the 1993-1995 Black Orchid Vertigo series (which spun off from his (and Gaiman's) 1988 DC miniseries).
+He produced the first cover for Sandman Mystery Theatre and his work was featured in a 1997 artbook incorporating his Sandman covers, "Dust Covers: The Collected Sandman Covers, 1989–1997".

-In addition, McKean's artwork also graced the inside pages of the public service comic Death Talks about Life (1994), an issue of The Dreaming (#8), two issues of the DC-published Hellblazer (#27 with Gaiman and #40 with Delano) and his and Neil Gaiman's OGN Mr Punch (1994).
+In addition, McKean's artwork also graced the inside pages of the public service comic Death Talks about Life (1994), an issue of The Dreaming (#8), two issues of the DC-published Hellblazer (#27 with Gaiman and #40 with Delano) and his and Neil Gaiman's OGN Mr. Punch (1994).
 The duo's Black Orchid was similarly produced for DC, but was retroactively deemed a Vertigo title.